lukaszcz/coqhammer/eval/atp/README.md

 To run, use `make -j 47 -k` (where 47 is the number of CPUs).
 The parameter `-k` resumes evaluation in case of errors.
 The timeout can be set in the Makefile.
-Optionally only particular provers may be specified, e.g. `make e-18`.
+Optionally only particular provers may be specified, e.g. `make eprover`.

 Warning: Rerun `make` to ensure that all problems were treated.